Jay-Yee-Portfolio/Module-5/README.md

 Numpy, Pandas, Sciki-learn, Matplotlib, NLTK, RegEx

 ## Communication
 A PowerPoint was presented to show my findings.
-Additionally, all my work and material will be uploaded to my GitHub.
+Additionally, all my work and material is uploaded to GitHub.